Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 ## JMS Broker

 This demo needs a JMS infrastructure to run.
 You can choose a JMS broker to be used for this example.
-You should have already configured the gateway adapter for you preferred broker by following the gateway adapter documentation.
+You should have already configured the gateway adapter for your preferred broker by following the gateway adapter documentation.
 Now it is necessary to create the topic to be used by this demo.
-We will show 4 examples using **HornetQ (AKA JBoss Messaging)**, **TIBCO EMS**, **Apache ActiveMQ** and **JBossMQ**.
-If you already know how to create a topic, go create a "chatTopic" topic and skip this part
+We will show 4 examples using **HornetQ (AKA JBoss Messaging)**, **TIBCO EMS**, **Apache ActiveMQ**, and **JBossMQ**.
+If you already know how to create a topic, go create a "chatTopic" topic and skip this part.

 ### HornetQ (AKA JBoss Messaging)